Banff Railway Lands Area Redevelopment Plan

 Parks Canada has continued to provide recommendations to bring the plan into conformance with relevant federal statutes and regulations, the Town of Banff Incorporation Agreement, and the Banff National Park Management Plan (as per Articles 5.15 and 6.1 of the Incorporation Agreement).

-A public hearing would be scheduled before subsequent readings of the bylaw to adopt the ARP, and changes may be requested before third/final reading.
+A public hearing is scheduled for March 20, 2024, before subsequent readings of the bylaw to adopt the ARP, and changes may be requested before third/final reading.